SWA-project/sw-architecture/README.md

 Go to `/docker` and run `docker-compose -f docker-compose.kafka.yml up --build`.
 (Might take a while, at least at first time if no image layers present on cache)

-Currently, both order service and credit service use the same db, which you can access via phpmyadmin at `http://localhost:8085`.

 Next, head to kafka manager at `http://localhost:9000` and

 - create a cluster Click 'Add Cluster' with any name.